ovh/docs/pages/platform/private-registry/deploy-chart-from-registry-in-kubernetes/guide.en-gb.md

 ## Go further

-To have an overview of OVHcloud Managed Private Registry service, you can go to the [OVHcloud Managed Private Registry site](../).
+To have an overview of the OVHcloud Managed Private Registry service, you can go to the [OVHcloud Managed Private Registry site](../).

 Join our community of users on https://community.ovh.com/en/.